ibm-cloud-docs/Cloudant/offerings/gdpr.md

 cases exist (for example, a unique email).
 If possible, encrypt or pseudonymize data so it's opaque to {{site.data.keyword.cloudant_short_notm}}.

-If a document needs removal via a *Right to be forgotten* request, follow these steps:
+If a document needs removal through a *Right to be forgotten* request, follow these steps:

 1. File a request with the [{{site.data.keyword.IBM_notm}} DPO](http://w3-03.ibm.com/ibm/privacy/index.html){: new_window}{: external} to request purging of specific document `_id` values along with the reason.
 1. On receipt of a formal request by the {{site.data.keyword.IBM_notm}} DPO, {{site.data.keyword.cloudant_short_notm}} operations